g-tumwesigye/Time_Series_Forecasting/README.md

 - Careful model tuning achieving RMSE ~6390.

-Future work could explore incorporating additional meteorological features, testing alternative architectures like GRUs or integrating attention mechanisms to further improve accuracy.
+In future i want to explore by incorporating additional meteorological features, testing alternative architectures like GRUs or integrating attention mechanisms to further improve accuracy.

 ---